 The model estimates the total number of mercury switches installed in vehicles manufactured before automobile model year 2003 and sold in the United States to be 169,185,000.
 The 2002 model year was the last year that mercury switches were installed in vehicles.
 Most of the vehicles manufactured prior to 2003 containing these switches have already been taken out of service.
 The model estimates that 11,797,000 mercury switches nationally will be taken out of service from 2013 through 2017.
 The number of mercury switches available for collection from vehicles taken out of service in Maryland from 2013 through 2017 is estimated at 171,000.
-The model estimates that 27,000 mercury switches were available for collection from vehicles taken out of service in Maryland in calendar year 2017, and 31,000 mercury switches in calendar year 2016.
+The model estimates that 27,000 mercury switches were available for collection from vehicles taken out of service in Maryland in calendar year 2017.

-The Maryland Mercury Switch Model table on pages 7 and 8 is an approximation indicating the number of mercury switches available for recovery, by year, as estimated by the Switch Retirement Model.
+The Maryland Mercury Switch Model table on pages 7 and 8 indicates the approximate number of mercury switches available for recovery, by year, as estimated by the Switch Retirement Model.

-To determine the capture rate (CR) in Maryland for the reporting period July 1, 2016 through June 30, 2017, the number of mercury switches available during this period was calculated as follows:
+To determine the capture rate (CR) in Maryland for the reporting period July 1, 2017 through December 31, 2017, the number of mercury switches available during this period was calculated as follows:

-July 1 through December 31, 2016, the number of mercury switches available was 31,000 \times (6/12) = 15,500.
+From July 1 to December 31, 2017, the number of mercury switches available was 27,000 x (6/12) = 13,500.